Books by Debi Bower available on Amazon - shop now

 Winner, with 64.2% of the vote

-There aren’t may places where you can make your own glass, especially for beginners.
+There aren’t many places where you can make your own glass, especially for beginners.
 But you can sign up for a “Make Your Own Glass” session at CMOG with absolutely no experience.

 Try your hand at hot glassworking, fusing, or sandblasting with the help of experienced museum glassworkers.

-Sandblasted projects can be taken home the same day, but you’ll need to have your glass-blow creations shipped to you after it goes through a slow-cooling process.
+Sandblasted projects can be taken home the same day, but you’ll need to have your glass-blowing creations shipped to you after they go through a slow-cooling process.

 Runners Up: